beowulfey/pylinnaeo/README.md

 On Windows, I have a pre-compiled clustalo wheel file that seems to usually work.
 Please let me know if it doesn't.

+##### How do I use it?
+When you navigate the various security parameters for opening binaries from tiny open source developers (it's legit, but I don't know how to sign my code yet, sorry) you'll be greeted with the main window.
+Try either opening up some download sequence files or other alignments you have made.
+You can also copy a fasta-formatted sequence and paste it directly into the program.

+Sequences and alignments can be renamed or organized in folders.
+I recommend getting your sequences from [UniProt](https://www.uniprot.org) as I've integrated it into the DSSP search function (it uses the sequence ID).

+Renaming a sequence won't change the underlying ID, so feel free to call it whatever you like!
+You can access the ID by copying out a sequence or exporting it.

+Exporting an alignment uses the displayed names though.

+Highlight a few sequences (hold ctrl) and either double click or hit the align button to create a new alignment.

+There is also an options panel that allows for choosing a font, theme, increase the font size, etc.

+Enjoy, and hope it works for you, the intrepid reader!
+I appreciate your feedback!

+##### Special thanks

 Repositories I am eternally grateful for -- they helped me get this onto windows -- and need to cite:

 * [ARGTABLE2](https://github.com/jonathanmarvens/argtable2) -- for building Clustal Omega on Windows